aws-samples/aws-multi-region-bc-dr-workshop/lab-3-mr-prep/README.md

 <details>
 <summary>Option 2: Step-by-step manual instructions</summary>

-### 3. Edit the widgets to show metrics from the other region
+### 3. Edit the widgets to show metrics from the secondary region

 With Amazon Cloudwatch, we have the ability to stack metrics on top of each other in a widget that contains a graph.
 This will be useful in our case where we are viewing the same metric type, over two resources.
 We'll do this in the steps below in addition to adding the metrics from the other region.